rostenkowski/resize/README.md

 - Nette 2.2+

 ## API
-For the API docs see the `docs/api/` directory and open `index.html` file.
+For the API docs navigate to the `docs/api/` directory and open `index.html` file.

 ## Technical overview
 - The images are stored in regular files in the given directory.